 In the developed world the value of sport and play as educational and developmental tools is universally recognised, and by most they are considered as fundamental human rights.
-But in Cambodia, the rights and voices of children are often ignored and extreme poverty forces them to take on adult responsibilities at an early age.
+But in Cambodia, especially rurally, the rights and voices of children are often ignored and extreme poverty forces them to take on adult responsibilities at an early age.
 Access to sport and sporting equipment is very limited and basic knowledge of health issues, gender equality and many other social issues are lacking.

 By playing sport and learning new games, kids inherently learn things like team work, communication and self-confidence.
 But when sport is combined with critical social messages, like gender equality and conflict resolution and used to teach kids how to stand up for their rights, it is truly empowering.
 Children love sport which is why it is such a powerful tool in helping them to develop skills that will shape their futures, change their own lives and the communities in which they live.